alfolio/alfolio.github.io/_posts/2022-11-03-fiea-tech-art-portfolio.md

 #### **7.0 Retro Shader & Post Processing - Are Ya Winning, Son?**
 * While participating in the GMTK Game Jam 2020, we were working on a retro-styled game where the AI won't let you win.
-* To add to the retro theme we decided to use shaders and post processing effects in such a way that the game feels as if its being played on a CRT TV.
+* To add on to the retro theme we decided to use shaders and post processing effects in such a way that the game feels as if its being played on a CRT TV.

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">